 Batteries: This is another consideration that you need to take into account.
 Normally, batteries are attached onto the back of the goggles.
 You will need to replace the batteries from time to time, but in my experience all goggles have a good battery life.
 Therefore, I wouldn’t overly worry about battery life when choosing your goggles.

 Price: This is the one that we all care about.
 It is clear that the price of FPV goggles can vary.
 Usually they will cost you more than $100 (with the exception of the Quanum DIY FPV).
-However, if your want some quality in your product (and not just basic functionality) then your going to be spending around $300 to $600.
+However, if your want some quality in your product (and not just basic functionality) then you are going to be spending around $300 to $600.
 Obviously, you want to find a pair of FPV goggles that are within your budget and are cheap, however, if they really don’t cost much money then double check the specifications – there is probably something holding them back.

 But What If I Wear Glasses?

 So how does FPV work with people who wear glasses because they are long or short sighted?
 If you are long sited then you should have no problem with FPV simply because of the way the goggles function.
 However, if you are short sighted then you have a bit more of an issue (which can easily be fixed).
-Most short sighted people use diopter lenses that ajust your vision so that it works perfectly with the goggles.
+Most short sighted people use diopter lenses that adjust your vision so that it works perfectly with the goggles.

 If you haven’t flown FPV yet (and have only used a monitor or your eyes) then you need to give it a go!
 It will literally change the way you use your drones.